FelixBesancon/holbertonschool-shell/basics/README.md

-A task about a script that prints the path name of the current working directory
+A directory containing scripts for Linux.